Welcome to AIMAC Rio 2026

 The city also has Uber and other transportation apps (such as 99, Cabify, and InDrive) at the disposal of visitors.

 The bus service ranges through the whole city, with bus stops in convenient locations.
-In some neighborhoods of Rio, BRT and LRT services are also available.
+In some neighborhoods of Rio, Subway, BRT and LRT services are also available.

 Hosted by